shakacode/re-formality/README.md

 It takes 3 steps to implement a form:

 1. Define form config.
-2. Create form container.
+2. Create form hook.
-3. Render form container and form UI.
+3. Render form hook and form UI.

 > Code > 1000 words.
 Quick example for you: